Lighting of fires in the open

 Lighting of fires on allotments 3001m2 or greater

-Lighting or maintaining a fire on an allotment greater than 3,001 square metres is permitted in the circumstances explained below.
+Lighting or maintaining a fire on an allotment greater than 3,001 square metres is permitted providing the following requirements are met.
+The fire:

-- fire lit outdoors for the purpose of burning the carcass of a beast
+• is lit for the purpose of burning the carcass of a beast

-- fire lit outdoors, if enclosed in a fireplace so constructed as to prevent the escape of fire or any burning material from the fireplace.
+• is lit outdoors, if enclosed in a fireplace, the fireplace is designed to prevent the escape of fire or any burning material.

 Requirements

-- appropriate fire fighting equipment, which may include water, hoses and pumps, must be on site at all times
+• Appropriate fire fighting equipment, which may include water, and hoses and pumps, must be on site at all times.

-Fires exceeding 2 metres in height, 2 metres in width or 2 metres in length are not regulated by Moreton Bay Regional Council and are not permitted unless authorised under a permit from Queensland Fire And Emergency Services (QFES).
+Fires exceeding 2 metres in height, 2 metres in width or 2 metres in length are not regulated by Council and are not permitted unless authorised under a permit from Queensland Fire and Emergency Services (QFES).
 For any enquiries regarding these fires contact QFES on (07) 5420 3733.

 The Fire and Emergency Service website provides further information in regards to fire bans, restrictions and how to obtain a permit to light fire.